Lawrence-Public-Schools/LPS-StaffAccessBadge/README.md

 ![alt text](images/image.png)

-It works as intended, and has data persistence beyond refreshes and page/user changes.
-I hope this helped you or myself better understand how to read/write to the Powerschool database- as well as inserting looks and functionality into the page.
-Contact me if you have any questions or need help with anything @ [email](mailto: john.sandoval@lawrence.k12.ma.us).
+Contact me if you have any questions or need help with anything at [john.sandoval@lawrence.k12.ma.us](mailto:john.sandoval@lawrence.k12.ma.us).